Innopolis-Robotics-Society/the_blimp_swp/reports/week3/README.md

 - Sprint 1: 26

 ## Current Status
-MVP v1 implementation is in progress.
-SITL is running.
-MAVLink connection works.
-QGroundControl shows telemetry.
+All Must Have issues are closed.
+SITL works with MAVLink, mission upload, and telemetry.
+Smoke-check is in progress.

 ## Next Steps
 - Finish remaining tasks for MVP v1